 7.2.6.4 Solution evaluation

 This solution addresses key issue #7 by utilizing store and forward events from SA2, and deciding whether to update the stored and forward parameters or the MSGin5G message or discard the stored message.
-Solution #AE6 will not be considered for KI #7 in normative phase due to SA2 only support S&F for EPS.
+Solution #AE6 will not be considered for KI #7 in normative phase due to SA2 only support S&F for EPC in Rel-19.

 * * * Next Change * * * *